farbodsafaei/alphanumeric-comparator/README.md

 # alphanumeric-comparator [![Build Status](https://travis-ci.org/farbodsafaei/alphanumeric-comparator.svg?branch=master)](https://travis-ci.org/farbodsafaei/alphanumeric-comparator)

-An alphanumeric comparator in Java, for comparing strings in a human readable format.
+An alphanumeric comparator in Java, for comparing and sorting strings in a more human readable format.
 It uses a combination of numeric and alphabetic comparisons to compare two strings.
 This class uses standard Java classes and is independent of any 3rd party libraries.

 Additionally this comparator uses ```java.text.Collator``` class to correctly sort strings containing special characters like Umlauts or similar alphabet letters in different languages, such as: **å**, **è**, **ü**, **ö**, **ø**, or **ý**.